Headless CRM: How It Works and When to Build One

 1. What is a headless CRM example?

-A headless CRM is any setup where a custom frontend application connects to a central CRM backend through APIs rather than using the vendor's built-in interface.
-A practical example is a patient portal built in React that pulls appointment history, contact records, and care plans from a central CRM backend via REST API.
-The portal is one frontend.
-A separate care coordinator dashboard consuming the same backend is another.
-Same data, two completely different interfaces, zero duplication.
+A patient portal built in React that pulls appointment history and care plans from a central CRM backend through REST API.
+A separate coordinator dashboard consumes the same backend.
+Same data, two interfaces, zero duplication.

-Headless means a backend system operates independently of any fixed user interface.
-The data layer manages all records, logic, and automations, while frontend applications connect to it through APIs and display the data in whatever format suits their use case.
-The system has no predetermined interface, so development teams build their own based on actual user needs.
+Headless means a backend system runs independently of any fixed user interface.
+The data layer holds all records, logic, and automations, while frontend applications connect through APIs and display data in whatever format suits them.

 4. How much does it cost to build a headless CRM?